MIILab-MTU/COVID19SeverityByLungAndEAT/README.md

 ## 1 Code for training the heart segmentation model

-- CT images are stored under './data/training/*'.
-- Labels are stored under './data/label/*'.
 - python 1.Heart_seg.py

 ## 2 Code for EAT extraction

-- Store the CT images to be predicted in the directory './pred/' (npy format file)
 - The pre-trained segmentation model is stored in the directory './unetmodel.pth'
 - python 2.EAT-extract.py
 - The prediction results are saved in the './pred/' directory (npy format file).